nicholaswmin/fsm/README.md

 ## Integrity safeguards

-This FSM places an emphasis on catching errors on construction-time rather than run-time.

 To protect against meddling with it's internals, both the arguments & the FSM itself are rendered immutable via `Object.freeze`.